SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 2. Enhance the authorization model for the service entity *B1PurchaseOrder*.

     ```javascript
-    // SAP Business One purchase orders: Managers can read and create remote purchase orders
+    // SAP Business One purchase orders: Managers can read remote purchase orders (creation is done using the remote service, not the projection in the PoetrySlamService)
     annotate PoetrySlamService.B1PurchaseOrder with @(restrict: [{
-        grant: ['*'],
+        grant: ['READ'],
-        to   : 'PoetrySlamFull',
+        to   : 'PoetrySlamFull'
     }]);
     ```